mygads/genfity-wa/README.md

 To have colored logs:

 ```
-./wuzapi -logtype=console -color=true
+./genfity-wa -logtype=console -color=true
 ```

 For JSON logs:

 ```
-./wuzapi -logtype json
+./genfity-wa -logtype json
 ```

 With time zone:

-Set `TZ=America/New_York ./wuzapi ...` in your shell or in your .env file or Docker Compose environment: `TZ=America/New_York`.
+Set `TZ=America/New_York ./genfity-wa ...` in your shell or in your .env file or Docker Compose environment: `TZ=America/New_York`.

 ## Configuration

-WuzAPI uses a <code>.env</code> file for configuration.
+Genfity Wa uses a <code>.env</code> file for configuration.
 Here are the required settings:

 ### For PostgreSQL
 ```
-WUZAPI_ADMIN_TOKEN=your_admin_token_here
+Genfity_ADMIN_TOKEN=your_admin_token_here
-DB_USER=wuzapi
+DB_USER=genfity
-DB_PASSWORD=wuzapi
+DB_PASSWORD=genfity
-DB_NAME=wuzapi
+DB_NAME=genfity
 DB_HOST=localhost
 DB_PORT=5432
 DB_SSLMODE=false
 TZ=America/New_York
 WEBHOOK_FORMAT=json # or "form" for the default
-SESSION_DEVICE_NAME=WuzAPI
+SESSION_DEVICE_NAME=genfity
 ```

 ### For SQLite
 ```
-WUZAPI_ADMIN_TOKEN=your_admin_token_here
+WA_ADMIN_TOKEN=your_admin_token_here
 TZ=America/New_York
 ```

 ### RabbitMQ Integration
-WuzAPI supports sending WhatsApp events to a RabbitMQ queue for global event distribution.
+Genfity supports sending WhatsApp events to a RabbitMQ queue for global event distribution.
 When enabled, all WhatsApp events will be published to the specified queue regardless of individual user webhook configurations.

 Set these environment variables to enable RabbitMQ integration: